wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

 We want to be able to detect when the program can be lowered successfully.
 This would be more effective from a fuzzing perspective, to have the output efficiently checked against expected output.

 We also want to take in and generate multiple programs at a time, hopefully through more advanced automation.

-## Goals and Reflection
-Our goals did not change from our proposal.
-Quite the opposite, we were able to have a much clearer train of thought after receiving feedback for our proposal.
-We clarified our goals and tried our best to execute them.

-We have completed most of our reach goals.